weakish/docs-en/views/rest_api.md

 ]
 ```

-Be aware that the http status `200` returned by a batch request only means LeanCloud had received and performed the operations.
+Be aware that the HTTP status `200` returned by a batch request only means LeanCloud had received and performed the operations.
 It does not mean all operations within the batch request succeeded.

 Besides `POST` requests in the above example,